In today’s Japan Travel Q&A we answer a question about tipping from Mish in London:

 Taxi drivers keep their vehicles spectacularly clean, sport white gloves and black hats, and will never (at least in our extensive experience, and the experience of all our clients, friends and family) ever try to overcharge you.

-Highly-skilled mixologists labor over the perfectly-formed sphere of ice for your drink, and meticulously craft your cocktail.
+Highly-skilled mixologists labor over the perfectly-formed sphere of ice for your drink, and meticulously craft your cocktail or your favorite sake.

 For the most part, no matter where you go in Japan – from the most luxurious hotels to the most humble ramen shops – you can expect to receive thoughtful, considerate service – with no strings attached.